-The Vancouver International Marathon Society would like to advise residents and business owners of temporary road closures and traffic control measures to accommodate the event every year.
-We thank you for your patience and cooperation in helping Vancouver deliver a world-class marathon event, and remind you to please travel safely.
+The Vancouver International Marathon Society would like to advise residents and business owners of temporary road closures and traffic control measures to accommodate this annual event.
+We thank you for your patience and cooperation in helping Vancouver deliver a world-class marathon.
+Please travel safely.

 We take your safety seriously and we respect the neighbourhoods through which the BMO Marathon Vancouver courses run.
 Adhering to strict bylaws, we will keep you abreast of road closures as information becomes available.
 Thank you for helping us provide a quality route to showcase our impressive Vancouver communities to an international crowd.

-Cost of the closures will be paid for by the non-profit organizers, the Vancouver International Marathon Society.
+Cost of the closures will be paid for by the non-profit organizers, the Vancouver International Marathon Society RUNVAN®.

 The event follows a rolling road closure/opening protocol.
 This means that roads will close and later re-open as runners pass through the course; NO roads are closed for the entire duration of the race.
 Consequently, the BMO Vancouver Marathon has an event time requirement of 7 hours.
 Participants must maintain an approximate 8-minute per kilometre pace until Burrard Bridge – reaching the Burrard Bridge or 30KM mark by at least 1pm – and a 14-minute per kilometre pace from Burrard Bridge to the Finish Line.
 Participants must complete the marathon distance – Start Line to Finish Line – within the seven hour event time requirement.